oconpj18/feedback/README.md

-This repository is a collection of sample work from past projects using mostly html, css, php, and some javascript
+This repository is a collection of sample work from past projects using mostly html, css, php, and some javascript.<br>
 Techniques displayed:<br>
 Database connection/session routines<br>
 User input validation<br>